lx920/Used-Car-Pricing-Prediction/README.md

 # Goal
-The goal is to build serveral data visualizations and ML models that can predict used car pricing.
-The ML models are then compared with each other on accuracy and parsimony.\
+The goal is to visualize the data, and then build ML models that can predict used car pricing. \
 \
+The ML models are applied for keeping the prediction power as well as feature selection\
+\
 Main Models explored here are Linear Regression, Random Forest, Regularization Techniques Ridge/Lasso/EN.

 # Data
 The dataset is scraped from web used car listings.
 The rows are around 1,000.
-There are 45 car features such as year, make, model, mpg, horsepower, int color, ext color, AWD etc.
+There are 45 columns such as year, make, model, mpg, horsepower, int color, ext color, AWD etc.

 # Language and Main Libraries
 R is the language used in this analysis.\